Usbac/wolff/docs/response.md

-New responses can be made throught the Wolff `Response` class.
+`Wolff\Core\Http\Response`

-Remember to `use Core\Response`.
+New responses can be made throught the Wolff Response class.

 ## Basics